A Galerkin finite element method for time-fractional stochastic heat equation: Introduction

-The initial-boundary value problems (1.1)-(1.3) in this study is a special case of the fractional stochastic partial differential equations (SPDEs) in Mijena and Nane (2015) [3].
-This class of time-fractional SPDEs can be used to model the random effects on transport of particles in medium with thermal memory [3,4], for example, the time-fractional stochastic heat equation might be used to describe the heat transport phenomenon in a material with random effects with thermal memory.
-Mijena and Nane [3] have proved the existence and uniqueness of mild solutions to non-linear space-time fractional SPDEs by fundamental solution and Duhamel's principle, and they have also proved the bounds for the intermittency fronts solution of this equation [5].
-Foondun and Nane [6] have studied the asymptotic properties of this type of fractional SPDEs.
-Chen et al. [7] have proved the existence and uniqueness of space-time fractional diffusions in Gaussian noisy environment.
-However, it should be mentioned that to the best of our knowledge, up to now, numerical solutions of these types of fractional SPDEs have not been investigated yet.
-Motivated by the above facts, our goal of this paper is to use the time-fractional stochastic heat equation as a test to develop numerical tools and analysis techniques which hopefully are applicable to other fractional SPDEs.
+Note that the initial-boundary value problem (1.1)-(1.3) is a special case of the fractional stochastic partial differential equations (SPDEs) discussed in [3-7], which can be used to model the random effects on transport of particles in medium with thermal memory.
+For details, Chen et al. [3] introduced a class of SPDEs with time-fractional derivatives and proved the existence and uniqueness of solutions to these equations.
+Mijena and Nane [4] proved the existence and uniqueness of mild solution to non-linear space-time fractional SPDEs, and they also investigated the bounds for the intermittency fronts solution of these equations [5].
+Foondun and Nane [6] studied the asymptotic properties of space-time fractional SPDEs.
+Chen et al. [7] proved the existence and uniqueness of solution to space-time fractional SPDEs in Gaussian noisy environment.
+Zou et al. [24] studied the existence and regularity of mild solution to this type of fractional stochastic evolution equation, they also used a semi-discrete finite element method for solving fractional stochastic diffusion-wave equations [42].
+Li et al. [36] developed a Galerkin finite element approximations for stochastic space-time fractional wave equations.
+However, to the best of our knowledge, numerical methods for these kinds of fractional stochastic subdiffusion problem are yet to be investigated.
+Motivated by this facts, our goal of this paper is to develop a Galerkin finite element method for time-fractional SPDEs and demonstrate the application of this method with the aid of example.

 The remaining of this paper is organized as follows.
-In the next section, we give some notations and lemmas which play a crucial role in our error analysis, and the spatial and temporal regularity properties of mild solution for this time-fractional stochastic heat equation are proved.
-In Section 3, we prove some important and useful lemmas, the semidiscrete and fully discrete finite element methods are proposed for time-fractional stochastic heat equation, and the strong convergence error estimates for them in the $L_{2}$-norm are established.
-Finally, the conclusion is included in Section 4.
+In Section 2, some notations and preliminaries are recalled, and we prove the spatial and temporal regularity properties of mild solution to time-fractional stochastic heat equation.
+In Section 3, we propose the semi-discrete and fully discrete finite element methods for this time-fractional stochastic evolution equation, and the strong convergence error estimates for both semi-discrete and fully discrete schemes in $L_{2}$-norm are established.
+Numerical example is presented in Section 4.
+Conclusions and discussions are given in the final section.